23 Studies That Prove Chiropractic Works

 Proof #6: It improves range of motion.

 Limited range of motion is another common issue that chiropractors treat.
 It’s usually accompanied by pain and can become debilitating, especially when it occurs in the neck area.
-Several studies present evidence of spinal manipulation in improving the range of motion.
+There are several studies that present evidence of spinal manipulation in improving range of motion.
 Some improvement has been seen in as little as one session.

 Proof #7: It helps with joint pain and arthritis.

 More and more people are turning to chiropractic for help with joint pain, including arthritis.
-Several chiropractic modalities have effectively reduced joint pain and inflammation, making it an ideal non-invasive treatment option for many people.
+Several chiropractic modalities have been effective at reducing joint pain and inflammation, making it an ideal non-invasive treatment option for many people.
 The Arthritis Foundation cites chiropractic care as a safe and accepted form of treatment.

 Proof #8: It reduces chronic pain.

 Chiropractic care can help reduce many different types of chronic musculoskeletal pain.
 Back pain is the most common type of chronic pain for which people seek medical advice.
-As a result, numerous studies show that chiropractic care is safe, effective, and beneficial for chronic back pain patients.
-These findings are not new and continue to be reinforced with subsequent studies.
+As a result, there are numerous studies showing that chiropractic care is safe, effective, and beneficial for those suffering from chronic back pain.
+These findings are not new, and they continue to be reinforced with subsequent studies.

 Proof #9: It helps with migraines.